Possession and Distribution of Opiates Attorney Union County, NJ

 It is possible to avoid prison and resolve your charges for possession or distribution of drugs like heroin and prescription opioids.
 For example, drug court and probation are options under the right circumstances.
 For more information about your options, contact our office today to discuss your case.

-Contact a Plainfield NJ Drug Possession and Distribution Defense Attorney for a free Consultation
+Contact a Plainfield NJ Drug Possession and Distribution Defense Attorney

 Don’t wait if you or a loved one are facing charges for possession and distribution of drugs.
 Contact trusted criminal defense Law Offices of Edward S. Cooper who serve clients in Elizabeth, Cranford, North Plainfield, Linden, and across Union County, New Jersey.
 The attorney will evaluate your unique case and defense strategies.
 You can fill out our online form, or dial 908-481-4625 today to get in touch with one of our representatives.